cirruslabs/tart/docs/licensing.md

       Information, an enhancement, or documentation clarification is requested, but there is no impact on the operation of Tart and/or Orchard.

 !!! info "How to submit a priority or an urgent issue"
-    Once your organization [signs the Sponsorship Subscription contract](#sponsorships), members of your organization will get access to separate support emails specified in your subscription contract.
+    Once your organization [obtains a license](#license-tiers), members of your organization will get access to separate support emails specified in your subscription contract.